Skip to content

 Share

 At Bras Basah Complex, Narrative Coffee Stand sits in a narrow corner unit with pale walls, a small counter, and just enough seating to make the room feel intimate rather than cramped.
-It belongs to the bookshops-and-galleries orbit of Bras Basah and Bugis, which suits a place that behaves more like a coffee stand than a cafe with a room to spare.
+It belongs to the bookshops-and-galleries orbit of Bras Basah and Bugis, which suits a place that works more like a coffee stand than a cafe with a room to spare.

 Coffee style